AldebaraFork/ExercicioAllDay/BeginnerExercises/Calculadorav2/README.md

 Added new option MOD.

 # ExercicioTodoDia 02/05/2024
-After weeks of studying, i used abstraction to separate calculadoraV2 in several pieces to improve performance.
+After weeks of studying, i used abstraction to separate calculadoraV2 in several pieces.

+# ExercicioTodoDia 04/07/2024
+Calculator V2 is complete!
+I will study more and more to improve myself and maybe a V3 Calculator in the future?